SOwOphie/wsedit/README.md

 3. Run `stack install`, the binary will be placed into `$HOME/.local/bin/`.
 4. Either add `$HOME/.local/bin/` to your `$PATH` or copy/link/symlink the execuable where you actually want it.
-5. Copy all relevant definitions from `lang/` to `$HOME/.config/wsedit`.
-Just copying everything is fine too.
+5. Copy all relevant definitions from `lang/` into `$HOME/.config/wsedit`.
+Just copying everything or symlinking the directory from the repo is fine too.
 6. Done!
 I recommend opening two terminals next to each other, running `wsedit` in one of them and looking up keybinds in the other one with `wsedit -hk`.
     Most importantly: press `Ctrl-Q` to quit.